-Apple Pay allows you to make easy, secure and private transactions in shops, in apps and on the web.
-You can also send and receive money with friends and family using Apple Pay in Messages (US only).
+Apple Pay allows you to make easy, secure and private transactions in shops, in apps and on the Internet.
+You can also send money to, and receive money from, friends and family using Apple Pay in Messages (US only).
 And with contactless rewards cards in Wallet, you can receive and redeem rewards when paying with Apple Pay.
 Apple Pay is designed with your security and privacy in mind, making it a simpler and more secure way to pay than using your physical credit, debit and prepaid cards.

 Apple Pay uses security features built in to the hardware and software of your device to help protect your transactions.
 In addition, to use Apple Pay, you must have a passcode set on your device and, optionally, Face ID or Touch ID.
 You can use a simple passcode or you can set a more complex passcode for even greater security.

-When you add credit, debit, prepaid or transport cards
+When you add credit, debit, prepaid or travel cards

 Apple decrypts the data, determines your card’s payment network and re-encrypts the data with a key that only your payment network (or any providers authorised by your card issuer for provisioning and token services) can unlock.

-Information that you provide about your card, whether certain device settings are enabled, and device use patterns — such as the per cent of time the device is in motion and the approximate number of calls you make per week — may be sent to Apple to determine your eligibility to enable Apple Pay.
+Information that you provide about your card, whether certain device settings are enabled and device use patterns – such as the percentage of the time the device is in motion and the approximate number of calls you make per week – may be sent to Apple to determine your eligibility to enable Apple Pay.
 Information may also be provided by Apple to your card issuer, payment network or any providers authorised by your card issuer to enable Apple Pay, to determine the eligibility of your card, to set up your card with Apple Pay and to prevent fraud.

-Apple doesn’t store or have access to the original card numbers of credit, debit, or prepaid cards that you add to Apple Pay.
-Apple Pay shops only a portion of your actual card numbers and a portion of your Device Account Numbers, along with a card description.
+Apple doesn’t store or have access to the original card numbers of credit, debit or prepaid cards that you add to Apple Pay.
+Apple Pay only stores a portion of your actual card numbers and a portion of your Device Account Numbers, along with a card description.
 Your cards are associated with your Apple ID to help you add and manage your cards across your devices.

-In addition, iCloud secures your Wallet data — like passes and transaction information — by encrypting it when it's sent over the Internet and storing it in an encrypted format when it's kept on Apple’s servers.
+In addition, iCloud secures your Wallet data – such as passes and transaction information – by encrypting it when it's sent over the Internet and storing it in an encrypted format when it's kept on Apple’s servers.
 You can disable iCloud support on your device by going to Settings > [your name] > iCloud and turning off Wallet.
-Learn more about how iCloud stores and protects your data.
+Find out more about how iCloud stores and protects your data.

 When you use Apple Pay in shops

-After you authenticate your transaction, the Secure Element provides your Device Account Number and a transaction-specific dynamic security code to the shop’s point of sale terminal along with additional information needed to complete the transaction.
+After you've authenticated your transaction, the Secure Element provides your Device Account Number and a dynamic, transaction-specific security code to the shop’s point of sale terminal, along with additional information needed to complete the transaction.
 Again, neither Apple nor your device sends your actual payment card number.
-Before they approve the payment, your bank, card issuer or payment network can verify your payment information by checking the dynamic security code to make sure that it’s unique and tied to your device.
+Before they approve the payment, your bank, card issuer or payment network can verify your payment information by checking the dynamic security code to make sure it’s unique and tied to your device.